daisukelab/ml-sound-classifier/README.md

 ### Requirements

-- Tensorflow
-- Keras
-- pyaudio
+- Python 3.6.
+- Tensorflow, tested with 1.9.
+- Keras, tested with 2.2.0.
+- LibROSA, tested with 0.6.0.
+- PyAudio, tested with 0.2.11.
+- EasyDict, tested with 1.4.
-- imbalance.learn (For training only)
+- imbalance.learn (For training only), tested with 0.3.3.
 - (some others, to be updated)

 ### Quick try